SUSE-Developer-Community/sandbox-welcome-content/content/cli.md

 ## Clean up

-If you want to clean up unused apps or services, we can delete them from the command line.
+If you want to clean up unused apps or services, you can delete them from the command line.

 To delete an app you can run: